fanzheng10/HiDeF/README.md

 The following example shows how to build a hierarchical view of a network based on pre-computed communities, by using HiDeF as a Python package.
 This workflow only involves `weaver.py`.

 First, the user needs to provide the clustering results on these data points.
-These results may be obtained from any multilevel clustering algorithm of user's choice.
+These results may be obtained from any multilevel clustering algorithm of the user's choice.
 In this example, suppose we have 8 data points and define 7 ways of partitioning them (in a Python terminal),

 ```
 >>> P = ['11111111',